 Taking Advantage of Cover Letter Examples

-The job you are applying for, your personal experience and the type of cover letter requested in the job posting will all play a part in choosing the correct cover letter format.
+The job for which you’re applying, your personal experience, and the type of cover letter requested in the job posting will all play a part in choosing the correct cover letter format.
 If a cover letter is requested, it is important that you include one with your application.
 It is important to note, though, that if a cover letter is not requested, it is best not to include one.
-Even if an application has a cover letter attachment field, it might not be required.
-It could be there as a system default.
-Unless it says “required”, we suggest you skip it.

 Cover Letter Examples for Internships